Kyle Lewis makes another step toward returning to Mariners as he takes batting practice

 The Mariners had hoped that Lewis might return by late August, but it’s trending more toward the first or second week in September.

-“I am optimistic he will get back and play for us this year,” Servais said on Tuesday.
+“I am optimistic he will get back and play for us this year,” Servais said Tuesday.
 “We’ve missed him.
-We saw the type of talent and what this guy brings to our lineup, and certainly the right-handed bat and what that does in balancing our lineup even more, but we’ve got to make sure he’s 100 percent ready to go when he does get back.
+We saw the type of talent and what this guy brings to our lineup, and certainly the right-handed bat and what that does in balancing our lineup even more.
+But we’ve got to make sure he’s 100 percent ready to go when he does get back.
 So again, no timetable set yet on when he does a rehab or any of that stuff.”

-Lewis hasn’t spoken to the media since tearing the meniscus on May 31 while trying to make a catch in center field.
+Lewis hasn’t spoken to the media since tearing the meniscus May 31 while trying to make a catch in center field.

 The details on the injury have been sparse with only Servais and general manager Jerry Dipoto offering general updates.
 Lewis has opted not to speak with the media since the injury or the surgery.

-When approached after Friday’s bagging practice session, Lewis politely declined.
+When approached after Friday’s batting practice session, Lewis politely declined.

 “Sorry man, I’m working,” he said as he passed by.
 “I’m working.”

 Lewis has always been willing to put in the work, whether its rehabbing from an injury, offseason workouts or his pregame routine.
-Given the nearly two years of grinding work he put in to get that right knee healthy after suffering tears to his anterior cruciate ligament as well as his medial and lateral meniscus on play at the plate just months after the Mariners selected him with the 11th pick of the 2016 draft.
+Given the nearly two years of grinding work he put in to get that right knee healthy after suffering tears to his anterior cruciate ligament as well as his medial and lateral meniscus on a play at the plate just months after the Mariners selected him with the 11th pick of the 2016 draft.
 It would require reconstructive surgery.

 He would undergo another arthroscopic surgery to clean up some issues in the knee before the 2018 season.
 But following that procedure, Lewis remained healthy and played without any significant healthy issues until this season.